Invariance Principle and dynamics

-This survey is the extended version of a mini-course I gave in the September 25 Meeting of the AnR DynAtrois in Dijon.
+This survey is the extended version of a mini-course I gave in the September 2025 Meeting of the AnR DynAtrois in Dijon.
 I thank the organizers for the invitation and the audience for their attention and remarks.
-I also thank Y. Coud\`ene, S.~Crovisier, R. Dujardin, M. Poletti and A. Wilkinson for pertinent suggestions.
+I also thank Y. Coud\`ene, S.~Crovisier, R. Dujardin, M. Poletti, A. Wilkinson and the anonymous referees for many relevant suggestions.